lipemat/go-live-update-urls/readme.txt

 * WP-CLI support for updating URLs from the command line.
 * Priority Support with access to members only support area.

+<h3>Domain Update Process</h3>
+Full step-by-step instructions for a changing a site's domain <a target="_blank" href="https://onpointplugins.com/go-live-update-urls/go-live-update-urls-troubleshooting/">may be found here</a>.

 <h3>Included Language Translations</h3>
 * English (en_US).
 * French (fr_FR).